When Can I Expect My Compensation?

 What Is a Settlement?

-A settlement is reached when you and the at-fault party insurance company reach a compromise on the amount of compensation you will be paid for the injuries you incurred.
+A settlement is reached when you and the at-fault party insurance company compromise on the compensation you will be paid for the injuries you incurred.
 Any settlement agreement the parties sign is a binding contract.
-If a settlement is not possible, you may decide to take your case to court.
+If a settlement is impossible, you may take your case to court.

 What Is an Award?

-When you take your case to court, if the court determines you should be paid compensation, they will enter a verdict in your favor and make an award of the amount of compensation, or “damages,” you should be paid by the at-fault party.
+When you take your case to court, if the court determines you should be paid compensation, they will enter a verdict in your favor and award the amount of compensation, or “damages,” you should be paid by the at-fault party.

 How Personal Injury Compensation Works in Oklahoma

-Once an agreement has been made between the victim and the at-fault party’s insurance company, or an award has been made by the court, it’s important to know when and how the money gets paid.
+Once an agreement between the victim and the at-fault party’s insurance company has been reached or the court has made an award, it’s essential to know when and how the money gets paid.

 To date, there is no consistent answer to this question.
 In some cases, payment of the settlement becomes part of the agreement.
-In other words, the parties may agree that the payment is made over a certain number of days or weeks.
+In other words, the parties may agree that the payment is made over certain days or weeks.

-Some time may be necessary for the insurance company to order the check, have it printed, and then sent.
-These checks often passed through several hands before reaching you.
+Some time may be necessary for the insurance company to order the check, have it printed, and then send it.
+These checks are often passed through several hands before reaching you.

 When the attorney’s fees are taken from the settlement, the check is first deposited into the client’s trust account that the law firm holds.
-It must have been clear before the fees and expenses are deducted, and a new check is issued.
+It must have been apparent before the fees and expenses are deducted and a new check is issued.

 compensation sign